This Quarter at Trebek

 As climate change, industry, and invasive species put growing pressure on Canada’s rivers and lakes, Trebek Grantees are tracking the impacts where they appear first, in the water.
 These stories reveal how changes in water and biodiversity can ripple across ecosystems.

-WHERE IS TREBEK ACTIVE?
+• WHERE ARE WE ACTIVE?
 Since 2021, Trebek has supported 45 projects—22 completed, 23 ongoing—led by Canadian researchers, conservationists, scientists, and storytellers working across Land, Water, Wildlife, and History & Culture.

 TREBEK FOLLOWS THE FISH